FONDOS Y ARCHIVOS

 Cueto moves to Paris in 1927, where he lives until 1932, forging links with the School of Paris, particularly the Cercle et Carré group.
 The exhibition held in Paris’ Gallery 23 in 1930 is of note as its unifying connections represent the rejection of figuration and the use of geometric forms.
 During this period, Cercle et Carré is made up of around forty artists from different countries in Europe and America, including distinguished names such as: Hans Arp, Le Corbusier, Vassily Kandinsky, Piet Mondrian, Antoine Pevsner, Kurt Schwitters, Joaquín Torres García and Georges Vantongerloo.

-Along with the other names mentioned, the reasons why the Mexican artist falls into obscurity is still hard to fathom.
 Upon his return to Mexico, the abstraction of his works are too innovative and become distanced from the tastes that dominate the country at that time.
 Cueto is unable to maintain a prominent position in the sculpture scene, then dominated by distinguished muralists such as Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros.
 Throughout this period he lives off his teaching work at the same time as he wholeheartedly and freely dedicates his time to artistic exploration, combining Abstraction and Figuration.
 The recognition of his career finally comes at the end of the Fifties through younger generations.

 Irons and shadows, solo exhibition in Freijo Gallery, 2010, Madrid, Spain.

 JOSE DUARTE, born in 1928, in Cordoba, Spain and dies in 2017, in Madrid, Spain.